Reidruss/LEGO-SPM/README.md

 2. The script will prompt you to confirm that you want to override the program in the specified slot on the Spike Prime.
 Press `Y` and Enter to continue.

+## Runtime Process
-3. The script will then perform the following steps:
+Once confirmed, the script performs the following sequence:
-    *   Scan for the Arduino Serial Port.
-    *   Scan for the LEGO Spike Prime hub.
+1. **Connection:** Scans for the Arduino Serial Port and the LEGO Spike Prime hub.
-    *   Perform a calibration sequence to bring the SPM tip in contact to the sample surface.
+2. **Calibration:** Performs a sequence to bring the SPM tip into contact with the sample surface.
-    *   Enter a main control loop where it continuously reads sensor data from the Arduino and adjusts the SPM's motors to maintain a constant tip-sample distance.
+3. **Control Loop:** Enters the main feedback loop.
+It continuously reads sensor data from the Arduino and adjusts the SPM's motors to maintain the tip-sample distance within your configured thresholds.
+  * **If Value < Low:** The tip is pressing too hard (or too close).
+The script runs Motors A & C to retract/tighten the assembly.
+  * **If Value > High:** The tip is too far (or too loose).
+The script runs Motors A & C to extend/loosen the assembly.
+  * **If Value is within Range:** The tip is perfectly positioned.
+The script runs Motor B to scan across the surface (X/Y axis).

 ## Communication Protocol